JestuAshok/Dev-Copilot/README.md

 # Dev-Copilot – Professional AI Software Development Copilot Studio

 Dev-Copilot is a production-quality AI software development copilot inspired by modern coding environments like Cursor and Kiro.
-It features an agentic reasoning engine, persistent vector memory, automated file execution, real-time command streaming, and a monitoring dashboard.
+It features an agentic reasoning engine, persistent vector memory, automated file execution, real-time command streaming, and a monitoring dashboard..

 ---